User login

 Lastly, what about the expense?
 Put simply, the fee to update a website will depend on the site itself and how web cookies are used.

 “If it’s a simple site, it’s a very easy job to turn off cookies.
-But if you’ve got a complicated ecommerce site, it could cost thousands to solve the problem and find a viable alternative long term,” he warns.
+But if you’ve got a complicated ecommerce site, you will need to decide how you will solve the problem and find a viable alternative long term,” he warns.

 Whichever route you choose, the use of web cookies needs to be clearly displayed on your website.
-“Don’t make things obscure because this could lead to complaints, or worse, later in 2012 you could be prosecuted,” Mackintosh concludes.
+“Don’t make things obscure because this could lead to complaints, or worse, you could be prosecuted,” Mackintosh concludes.

 Popular content related to web cookies: